Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Peer listing

 The Directory **MUST** offer a list of the Peers in the Group.
-The listing includes the Contract Manager of each Peer.
+The listing includes the Manager of each Peer.
 This information is used to negotiate Contracts between Peers.

 The Directory **MUST** only return a Peer for which the Directory has a Contract with a `PeerRegistrationGrant`.